pytchlang/pytch-tutorials/catch-apple/tutorial.md

 the Stage.

-## Make the apple fall down the screen
+## Make the apple fall down the stage

 To give the Apple its behaviour, we define a method — remember this is like making a script in Scratch.
 Because this is very similar to what